 - BIOL A241 Lectures in Introductory Microbiology for Health Sciences or BIOL A240 Introductory Microbiology for Health Sciences (3-4 credits)

 Students are strongly encouraged to completed the following nine (9) credits of general degree requirements prior to application to the full-major program:

-- WRTG A212 Writing and the Professions or WRTG A211 Writing Across Contexts or WRTG A213 Writing and the Sciences or WRTG A214 Arguing Across Contexts (3) (or ENGL equivalent)
+- WRTG A212 Writing and the Professions or WRTG A211 Writing and the Humanities or WRTG A213 Writing and the Sciences or WRTG A214 Arguing Across Contexts (3) (or ENGL equivalent)

 - PSY A111 General Psychology or PSY A150 Lifespan Development or SOC A101 Introduction to Sociology (3)

 - COMM A111 Fundamentals of Oral Communication or COMM A235 Small Group Communication or COMM A237 Interpersonal Communication or COMM A241 Public Speaking

 Upon selection into the full-major program, students will be required to complete three (3) semesters of surgical technology coursework as detailed below.

 |Fall Semester (12 credits)||Spring Semester (12 credits)||Summer Semester (12 credits)|

 of Surgical Technology (8)